el-vida/NoisyNeuroSIM/README.md

 In the shell-script, you can define the parsing arguments of NeuroSIM.
 For instance, if you like to call inference.py using DenseNet40 with the CIFAR10 data set in floating point (FP) mode, doing inference-only, then you might call

-python inference.py --dataset cifar10 --model DenseNet40 --mode FP --inference 1
+<code>python inference.py --dataset cifar10 --model DenseNet40 --mode FP --inference 1</code>

 in the "### run NeuroSIM" section of the shell-script.